MyroG/Portable-Panel/README.md

 - In VR, the panel can be opened by using the "Triggers" or the "Grab" gesture with both hands.
 - On PC, just keep the "Tab" key pressed.

+Requires UdonSharp.

 ![Showcase](https://github.com/MyroG/Portable-Panel/blob/main/Presentation.gif)

-Installation is pretty easy, just attach that script on a GameObject, you can also try the prefab included in the package.
+Installation is pretty easy, just attach the `PortablePanel` script on a GameObject, you can also try the prefab included in the package.

 ## Parameters

 ### Panel
-The Panel GameObject, the script should not be attached on the panel, preferably on a separate GameObject, and for best results the panel should have a size of 1 Unity unit (1 unit = 1 meter).
+The Panel GameObject, the script should not be attached on the panel, preferably on a separate GameObject, or as a child GameObject, and for best results the panel should have a size of 1 unit (1 unit = 1 meter).

-### VR specific settings
+### VR specific settings :

 #### Gesture Mode
 Set this value to \"Grab\" if the panel should be opened with the grab gesture, or \"Triggers\" if you prefer trigger buttons.